Mahmoudomri/FlyLLM/README.md

 # FlyLLM 🚀 — Precision Where It Counts

-**Sensitivity-Aware Mixed-Precision Quantization for Memory-Efficient LLM Inference**
+**Sensitivity-Aware Mixed-Precision Quantization for Memory-Efficient LLM Inference .**

 FlyLLM profiles every layer of a model with three zero-calibration metrics and assigns each one its own precision (float16 / int8 / int4), instead of